-As of December 31, 2016, we had total cash and cash equivalents of \$52,592, compared to \$51,718 as of December 31, 2015.
-We plan to use existing cash as of December 31, 2016 and cash generated in the ongoing operations of our business to fund our current operations, capital expenditures and possible acquisitions or other strategic activity, and to meet our debt service obligations.
+As of December 31, 2017, we had total cash and cash equivalents of \$60,115, compared to \$52,592 as of December 31, 2016.
+We plan to use existing cash as of December 31, 2017 and cash generated in the ongoing operations of our business to fund our current operations, capital expenditures and possible acquisitions or other strategic activity, and to meet our debt service obligations.
 If the cash generated in the ongoing operations of our business is insufficient to fund these requirements we may be required to borrow under our bank credit agreement to fund our ongoing operations or to fund potential acquisitions or other strategic activities.
+The Company funded the FolioDynamix acquisition subsequent to year-end with a combination of cash on the Company's balance sheet and borrowings under its revolving credit facility.